douglas444/birch/README.md

 Important to notice that in the comparation we disabled jbirch's automatic rebuilding feature as it isn't supported by our implementation yet.

-The comparation was made using the `covtype.csv` dataset.
-To reproduce the test, please read the `README.md`file in this [branch of jbirch](https://github.com/douglas444/jbirch/tree/reference-results) for informations on how to obtain the dataset and run jbirch on it.
+The comparation was made using the [covtype.csv](https://github.com/douglas444/arm-stream-framework/blob/main/arm-stream-exp/src/main/resources/covtype.csv) dataset.
+To run jbirch, please read the `README.md`file in this [branch](https://github.com/douglas444/jbirch/tree/reference-results) of the project.
 To run our implementation on the same dataset execute the following command line from the root of the project (edit the dataset file path as needed):

 ```
 ./main 5 0.5 1 covtype.csv , 1